kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

   ```
   <!-- tabs:end -->

-## Define Multiple Services on Different Paths

-Follow the instructions to expose the instances of the HTTPBin Service on different paths at the `spec.rules` level without a root Service defined.

-1. To expose the instances of the HTTPBin Service, create an APIRule custom resource (CR) in your namespace.
-Run:
+2. To expose the instances of the HTTPBin Service, create the following APIRule:

     ```bash
     cat <<EOF | kubectl apply -f -